What's the difference between a psychologist, clinical psychologist, psychiatrist, counsellor and psychotherapist?

 Legal & Ethical Information for Clients

-Professional Responsibility - Treat Yourself Well Sydney psychologists are registered clinical psychologists who are licensed by the NSW Psychologists Registration Board.
+Professional Responsibility - Treat Yourself Well Sydney psychologists are registered psychologists or clinical psychologits who are registered with Australian Health Practitioner Agency (AHPRA).
 We are required to abide by the guidelines of ethical conduct, as recommended by the Board.
-Treat Yourself Well Sydney psychologists are also full members of the Australian Psychological Society (APS), a governing body for professional psychologists.
-As members of the APS, psychologists are required to abide by the APS Code of Ethical Conduct.

 Treat Yourself Well Sydney are committed to maintaining the highest possible standard of psychological services.
 In line with that, with your written consent, it is part of your psychologist's professional responsibility to provide short written communication with your treating physician and/or general practitioner, that includes: